 401(k) Rollover in O'Fallon, IL.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
 However, many O'Fallon, IL residents wonder what the best options are for their 401(k) with their previous employer.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in O'Fallon,IL

-In general, you have four options to consider when considering a 401(k) rollover.
+Typically, you have four options to consider when considering a 401(k) rollover.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move money from a previousemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account used to move savings from a previous employer’s 401(k).
+If you already have an IRA, you can consider transferring the funds there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
+This way, the tax status of your previous contributions stays the same.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.